• Skip to primary navigation

 Variations

-• AIP salad dressing – Be sure to use an AIP mayonnaise and eliminate the pepperoncini and black pepper
+• AIP salad dressing – be sure to use an AIP mayonnaise and eliminate the pepperoncini and black pepper

-• Avocado cilantro dressing – Add ¼ or ½ an avocado.
+• Avocado cilantro dressing – add ¼ or ½ an avocado.
 If it’s too thick, add a little more oil and/or lime juice.

 • Add garlic and onion – not following a low-FODMAP diet?
 Add a garlic clove and/or use a few slices of fresh red onion.